joeltg/next-rest/README.md

 ## Usage

-The easiest way to understand next-rest is to clone the example repo [joeltg/next-rest-example](https://github.com/joeltg/next-rest-example) and poke around with VSCode.

 There are four basic steps.
 Most of the work happens inside the API route pages - once you've set those up right, you can just `import api from "next-rest/client"` from any client page or component and things will work like magic.

-1. (Server-side) defining runtime types for the request headers, request body, response headers, and response body for each method on each route
-2. In each server API route page, augmenting the `next-rest/api` module with
-3. In each server API route page, default exporting a handler `next-rest/server` exports a method `makeHandler` that you use to implement your
-4. Call your API from the client by importing

 ### Defining runtime types